bhisaac/5eFP/5eFP-SRD.md

 **_Turn_.** During a round, a creature takes its turn, during which it can spend a wide variety of actions.
 Usually, over the course of one turn, a creature can take an action, use an object, or take a reaction (see Actions).

 **_Upgrade_.** Once the PCs Recall, they may spend Coin unlocking character upgrades.
 Available upgrades include background, class, and species and are limited to only those upgrades equal to or less than LEVEL.
 Once all PCs stop spending Coin on character upgrades, downtime begins.

+**_Wounds_.** Any damage assigned to you that you cannot reduce or prevent is converted to an equal number of wounds.

 **_World Map Tile_.** A square on the world map.
 A world map tile can either be explored or unexplored.
 An obscuring map tile covers unexplored world map tiles.